D1mme/play_and_record/README.md

 I tested it on an RME Fireface UFXIII, an internal audio card and a Behringer U-Phoria UMC22.

 The code is based on the [audioPlayerRecorder](https://nl.mathworks.com/help/audio/ref/audioplayerrecorder-system-object.html).

+I also added a Python implementation which is thanks to Baturalp.
+I made some small modifications to his code to make it better generalisable.
+I didnt test it well, since I did not have an external loudspeaker available.
+I think it should work though!